My rating: 4 of 5 stars

 Do thy right nature.

 Gold, in other words, is the universal destroyer of real values because it interposes its false value between things and people of different worth and merit.
-Thus, it corrupts religion, politics, and, above all, love.
+It therefore corrupts religion, politics, and, above all, love.
 Prostitution—the trading of the metaphysically invaluable for contingently social and worldly valuables—becomes Timon’s symbol for the way the world works under the reign of money.
-This explains his later ravings against women and sex, especially to Alcibiades’s mistresses, whom he counsels to sell sex and bequeath venereal disease to all:
+This explains his later ravings against women and sex, especially to Alcibiades’s mistresses, whom he counsels to sell her body and thereby bequeath venereal disease to all:

 Be a whore still: they love thee not that use thee;